AdobeDocs/experience-platform.en/help/segmentation/api/previews-and-estimates.md

 ## Retrieve the results of a specific estimate job {#get-estimate}

-Once you have created a preview job, you can use its `previewId` in the path of a GET request to the `/estimate` endpoint to view statistical information about the segment definition, including projected audience size and confidence interval.
+Once you have created a preview job, you can use its `previewId` in the path of a GET request to the `/estimate` endpoint to view statistical information about the segment definition, including projected audience size, confidence interval, and error standard deviation.

 **API format**